ethereum-optimism/superchain-ops/tasks/sep/010-op-l2-predeploy-upgrade-from-l1/VALIDATION.md

 0xC0D3c0d3c0d3c0d3c0D3C0d3C0D3C0D3c0d30014
 ```
 The first is the [`L2ERC721Bridge`](https://github.com/ethereum-optimism/optimism/blob/4c3f63de0995e4783a4ecce60ac48856954ce0c5/op-service/predeploys/addresses.go#L21) predeploy.
-The second is the current implementation address of this contract which you can check [onchain](https://sepolia-optimism.etherscan.io/address/0x4200000000000000000000000000000000000014#readProxyContract).
+The second is the current implementation address of the `L2ERC721Bridge` proxy contract which you can check [onchain](https://sepolia-optimism.etherscan.io/address/0x4200000000000000000000000000000000000014#readProxyContract).
 Remember this is a no-op upgrade, so we don't actually want to change the implementation code.

 ### L2 Execution validation